Skip to content

 • State-of-the-art SimStm language IDE support for rapid test case creation

-• Test case code change and test without recompilation
+• Test case code change and test without re-compilation

 • SimStm language transpiles to Python or C, thus simulation code can be reused for the test of real target HW